Initial Placement for Fruchterman--Reingold Force Model With Coordinate Newton Direction: Introduction

 \section{Introduction}

-\IEEEPARstart{G}{raph} is a mathematical structure representing pairwise relationships between objects, and graph drawing is a fundamental task in information visualization.
-Indeed, numerous kinds of models and algorithms have been proposed, and among these, one of the most popular choices is force-directed graph drawing.

-In force-directed graph drawing, the force model is composed of particles with forces acting between them.
-The equilibrium of these forces is considered suitable for graph visualization, and algorithms aim to find this equilibrium state.
-Among the force models~\cite{eades1984heuristic,kamadaAlgorithmDrawingGeneral1989}, the Fruchterman--Reingold (FR) force model~\cite{fruchtermanGraphDrawingForcedirected1991,kobourovSpringEmbeddersForce2012} is the most prominent one, regarded as flexible, intuitive, and simple.
-It is widely used in various graph drawing libraries such as NetworkX~\cite{hagberg2008exploring}, Graphviz~\cite{ellsonGraphvizOpenSource2002}, and igraph~\cite{csardiIgraphSoftwarePackage2006}.
+Graph drawing is a fundamental task in information visualization, and force-directed methods are among the most widely used approaches.
+In these methods, vertices are treated as particles subject to forces, and the resulting equilibrium layouts are regarded as desirable visualizations.
+Among established force models~\citep{eades1984heuristic,kamadaAlgorithmDrawingGeneral1989}, the Fruchterman--Reingold (FR) force model~\citep{fruchtermanGraphDrawingForcedirected1991} is particularly prominent for its intuitive formulation, flexibility, and simplicity.
+It is implemented in libraries such as NetworkX~\citep{hagbergExploringNetworkStructure2008}, Graphviz~\citep{ellsonGraphvizOpenSource2002}, and igraph~\citep{csardiIgraphSoftwarePackage2006}.